horozal/microkernel-python/README.md

 # microkernel-python
-Repository template for a microkernel architecture for a Python application
+Repository template for Python application using microkernel architecture